-Item Comment At the time of the Special Rate Variation application, the amount forecasted the SRV towards road renewals was \$512K.
-Council was able to complete \$ Renewals and Upgrades, including: • Road Rehabilitation of Spinks Road, Glossodia • Road Rehabilitation of McGrath Road, McGraths Hill • Road Rehabilitation of Grose Vale Road, Grose Vale • Road Rehabilitation of Grose Wold Road, Grose Wold • Road Rehabilitation of Greggs Road, Kurrajong • Road Rehabilitation of Tennyson Road, Tennyson • Sealing of a number of gravel roads within St Albans • Sealing of Fairey Road, South Windsor Building Renewals No Building Renewals were projected to be funded from the SRV during 2018/2019.
-Public Domain Renewals A further \$96K of public domain renewals were delivered, including: Ham Common, Clarendon Half Moon Farm Governor Phillip Park, Windsor Public Domain Upgrades No Public Domain Upgrades were projected to be funded from the SRV during Upgrades New Shared Pathways An additional \$236K of new shared pathways were constructed, including Increased opex \$212K was allocated to additional operational programs, with the remaining \$324K identified in the SRV application redirected to deliver more road renewals and upgrades.
+Item Comment Road Renewals and Upgrades At the time of the Special Rate Variation application, the amount forecasted to be spent of the SRV towards road renewals was \$512K.
+Council was able to complete \$1.6M of Road Renewals and Upgrades, including: • Road Rehabilitation of Spinks Road, Glossodia • Road Rehabilitation of McGrath Road, McGraths Hill • Road Rehabilitation of Grose Vale Road, Grose Vale • Road Rehabilitation of Grose Wold Road, Grose Wold • Road Rehabilitation of Greggs Road, Kurrajong • Road Rehabilitation of Tennyson Road, Tennyson • Sealing of a number of gravel roads within St Albans • Sealing of Fairey Road, South Windsor Building Renewals No Building Renewals were projected to be funded from the SRV during 2018/2019.
+Public Domain Renewals A further \$96K of public domain renewals were delivered, including: Ham Common, Clarendon Half Moon Farm Governor Phillip Park, Windsor Public Domain Upgrades No Public Domain Upgrades were projected to be funded from the SRV during 2018/2019.
+New Shared Pathways An additional \$236K of new shared pathways were constructed, including Woods Road, South Windsor Collith Avenue, South Windsor Cox Street, South Windsor Argyle Street, South Windsor Macquarie Street, Windsor Bourke Street, Richmond Increased opex \$212K was allocated to additional operational programs, with the remaining \$324K identified in the SRV application redirected to deliver more road renewals and upgrades.